WP-for-Church/Sermon-Manager/readme.txt

 2. Sermon Files

 == Changelog ==
+= 2.0.8 =
+* Fix another date error
+* Revert fix for "fatal error with date processing", since it caused issues for some users

 = 2.0.7 =
 * Fixed fatal error with date processing
 * Fixed some PHP 7 warnings